 8. Rushing

-Rushing is a common human error that occurs when individuals act hastily and without proper consideration of the situation.
+Rushing is a common human error that occurs when individuals act hastily and without properly considering the situation.
 It can be caused by various factors, such as a desire to complete a task quickly, impatience, or a lack of attention.
 Furthermore, rushing can lead to errors in judgment, missed deadlines, and low-quality work output.

 The risks it poses: